DOCSIS: Security

 BPI/SEC is intended to prevent cable users from listening to each other.
 It does this by encrypting data flows between the CMTS and the cable modem.
 BPI and BPI+ use 56-bit Data Encryption Standard (DES) encryption, while SEC adds support for 128-bit Advanced Encryption Standard (AES).
 The AES key, however, is protected only by a 1024-bit RSA key.

 BPI/SEC is intended to allow cable service operators to refuse service to uncertified cable modems and unauthorized users.
 BPI+ strengthened service protection by adding digital certificate based authentication to its key exchange protocol, using a public key infrastructure (PKI), based on digital certificate authorities (CAs) of the certification testers, currently Excentis (formerly known as tComLabs) for EuroDOCSIS and CableLabs for DOCSIS.
 Typically, the cable service operator manually adds the cable modem's MAC address to a customer's account with the cable service operator; and the network allows access only to a cable modem that can attest to that MAC address using a valid certificate issued via the PKI.
 The earlier BPI specification (ANSI/SCTE 22-2) had limited service protection because the underlying key management protocol did not authenticate the user's cable modem.

-Security in the DOCSIS network is vastly improved when only business critical communications are permitted, and end user communication to the network infrastructure is denied.
-Successful attacks often occur when the CMTS is configured for backward compatibility with early pre-standard DOCSIS 1.1 modems.
-These modems were "software upgradeable in the field", but did not include valid DOCSIS or EuroDOCSIS root certificates.